-1. Confirmation Inquiry – The students are equipped with the question, answer and method of investigation.
-They need to discover how the method works by performing experiments and detailed researches.
-This helps them to understand the working as they come to a conclusion by themselves.
+1. Confirmation Inquiry – The students are equipped with the question, answer, and method of investigation.
+They need to discover how the method works by performing experiments and detailed research.
+This helps them to understand the work as they come to a conclusion by themselves.

 3. Structured inquiry – An open question and method are already provided.
 Students need to identify the conclusion using the method.

 4. Guided inquiry – Students work in a team to design a method and find the desired solution to an open question.